sidkn5/CS4280-P2/README.txt

 	[token, "string", line num:charNum]
 	["IDTk, "example, line 1:1]

+	The error structure is as shown
+	Parser Error: There is an error!
+	Parser Error: ERROR in tk [tokenthatwaschecked] expected [expectedToken] in line [lineNum]

 Important:
-	FSA table with FSA Driver, the table and the driver will be found in scanner.cpp file.

-	The testScanner can be found in scanner.cpp file.
-The way the program works is that main.cpp, processes the arguments, then calls the testScanner function.
-The testScanner function then calls the fsaDriver to get the tokens and calls the printTokenVector to print out the tokens.

-	The FSA driver goes through the file line by line.
-It filters that line (get rid of comments and check for invalid characters).
-Once the line is filtered and no errors are found it tokenizes every string in that line and pushes it in a vector.
-It does that process until EOF and returns the tokens.
-Now all that is left to do is for the testScanner to call the print function.

-	The FSA driver is highly based on the pseudocode given in the powerpoint.
+	The way the program works is when the parser is called with a file parameter, it checks if the file exists, if it does, continue. getAllTokens is called which calls the testScanner that runs the FSADriver to get a vector of all the tokens in the file.
+A scanner() function is made inside parser.cpp which pops the tokens one by one every time it is called.
+The rest is pretty much the same with how the pseudocode works.
+Node root is set to parser once the parser completes, the tree is printed.